 Between Folds / British Birds (colour)

-This Between Folds diptych uses every single page of Morris’s early second edition of A History of British Birds.
+This diptych uses every single page of Morris’s early second edition of A History of British Birds.
 With both words and images exposed, Francisca reverses the folds of the pages to make two mirroring circles, each one an inversion of the other.
-Together they form a colon – a symbol exploding with the lively expression of what birds are.
-Creating a visual list, each small and beautiful detail of every bird is triumphant in its power of immediately revealing its species.
-The flash of a wing, a beady eye, the coloured crown of a head or breast – all are caught through the fluttering of folds as a peek of a birdwatcher, stole through the branches of a tree.
+Together they form a colon – a symbol exploding with the lively expression of birds.
+Creating a visual list, each small and beautiful detail is triumphant in its power of immediately revealing its species, as every page of the book is unfolded.
+The flash of a wing, a beady eye, the coloured crown of a head or breast, all are caught through the fluttering of folds – as a peek of a birdwatcher, stolen through the branches of a tree.